niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ### 4. Make a plan. ###

 Make a plan for what it is that you want to accomplish.
 I have come to believe that for almost anything of importance having a plan helps, at least in the placebo sense.
 Take some time to reflect on why you want a Master's degree.
-Identify some specific goals you want to accomplish.
-You may want to deepen your foundations, broaden your skills, build expertise in a specific area, or prepare for a future PhD.
+Identify specific goals: You may want to deepen your foundations, broaden your skills, build expertise in a specific area, or prepare for a future PhD.
 Incorporate what you have learnt since arriving here to adjust your goals.
 Pick courses that will help you accomplish your goals.

 ### 5. Talk to faculty, and senior MS/PhD students about your plan. ###